baligaarun/testToDo/README.md

 1. Apache Maven is installed.
 If no, please follow the instructions at - https://maven.apache.org/install.html

-2. Java JDK (preferrably, 1.8) is installed and JAVA_HOME enviroment variable pointing to the path of installation.
+2. Java JDK (preferrably, 1.8) is installed and JAVA_HOME environment variable is set pointing to the path of installation.

 For setting environment variable, online resources such as below may be referred: